Top 45 MySQL Interview Questions You Must Know In 2024 [Basic to Advanced]

 27. What are some strategies for optimizing performance when querying large tables in MySQL?

-“Strategies for optimizing performance when querying large tables in MySQL include indexing frequently queried columns, partitioning the table based on usage patterns, optimizing queries by using appropriate joins and WHERE clauses, denormalizing data to reduce join complexity, and utilizing caching mechanisms such as query caching and memcached for frequently accessed data.”
+“Strategies for optimizing performance when querying large tables in MySQL include indexing frequently queried columns, partitioning the table based on usage patterns, optimizing queries by using appropriate joins and WHERE clauses, denormalizing data to reduce join complexity, and utilizing caching mechanisms such as query caching and Memcached for frequently accessed data.”

 28. Explain how self-joins can be used in MySQL to identify relationships within a single table.
 Provide an example scenario where a self-join might be useful.